-This section identifies planning and environmental regulatory permits and licences applicable to the Project during Stage 2A.
-AIE will secure the required permits and licences throughout the construction process prior to, during, and after completion of works.
+This section identifies planning and environmental regulatory permits and licences applicable to the Project during Stage 2A and Stage 2B.
+AIE will secure the required permits and licences throughout the construction process prior to, during, and after completion of works, as required.